 Then, measure the distance between the top and bottom trim and cut the 1×2 side trim pieces to size.

-I used Minwax Golden Oak stain on mine with glossy black paint on the base.
+For stain, I used Minwax Golden Oak stain on mine with glossy black paint on the base.
 I think the contrasting base makes it look more modern.
 Plus, if we decide to keep this toy shelf out in the yard the dirt and mud will blend right in with the legs.
+You can also check out some of these stains for pressure treated wood.